-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
+Protected characteristic Is there a Geographical impact?
 If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions N/A no medium or high impacts identified

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.